matlab-deep-learning/pillQC/README.md

 # PillQC

-A pill quality control dataset and associated visual inspection example.
+A pill quality control dataset and associated deep anomaly detection example.

 ## PillQC Data
 This repository provides a dataset to demonstrate visual inspection and quality control related to pill manufacturing.
 The dataset contains three classes of images: normal pills which are free of defects, pills with dirt contamination, and pills with a chip defect.